fspinillo/alfred-airmail/README.md

 ###Compose new email

 This will switch over to Airmail and open a compose window.
+If you're using Airmail 2.0 please download the workflow labled 2.0.
+Airmail 2.0 has menu changes that affect how the workflow function.

 ###Search Unified inbox